Vinaysangre/VinaySangre/README.md

 Analyzed vendor and product data using Python and SQL to evaluate procurement, sales efficiency, and inventory performance.
 Developed KPIs like profit margin, stock turnover, and sales-to-purchase ratio.

 ● Analyzed 8,500 vendor-product records to evaluate procurement, sales, inventory, and profitability performance.

 ● Used Sales-to-Purchase Ratio to identify vendors with poor conversion of purchases into sales.

-● Created business KPIs Profit Margin, Stock Turnover, Unsold Inventory)
+● Created business KPIs Profit Margin, Stock Turnover, Unsold Inventory.

 ### 🔹 **[SHOPIFY-E-Commerce Sales & Growth Performance Analysis](https://github.com/Vinaysangre/SHOPIFY-SALES-CUSTOMER-FUNNEL-REPORT)**
 Power BI Dashboard | Real-time Data Insights | E-commerce Analytics

-The dashboard transforms Shopify transaction data into an executive-level** Business Intelligence solution**, allowing users to monitor key **sales and customer KPIs** and drill down into detailed order-level information.
+The dashboard transforms Shopify transaction data into an executive-level Business Intelligence solution, allowing users to monitor key **sales and customer KPIs** and drill down into detailed order-level information.

 A major focus of the dashboard is customer purchase behavior and retention analysis.
-The report tracks **Total Customers, Single-Order Customers, and Repeat Customers **to understand customer engagement and purchasing patterns.
+The report tracks **Total Customers**, **Single-Order Customers**, and Repeat Customers to understand customer engagement and purchasing patterns.

 ### 🔹 **[Power-BI-Fitness-Body-Matrix-Dashboard](https://github.com/Vinaysangre/Power-BI-Fitness-Body-Matrix-Dashboard.)**
 A Power BI Fitness & Body Matrix Dashboard that combines health insights (BMI, calorie tracking, goals) with business intelligence (revenue, expenses, memberships) for data-driven decision making.

-Key KPIs & Measures
+🧮 DAX & Dynamic Calculations:

-The dashboard uses custom Power BI measures to calculate important fitness and business indicators, including:
+The project uses DAX measures for fitness calculations such as **BMI**, **BMR**, **TDEE**, and calorie recommendations, along with business measures such as **member count**, **revenue**, expenses, and **membership status**.

-Fitness KPIs
+📚 Key Learnings:

-BMI
+DAX Measure Creation, Data Modeling

-BMR
+KPI Development, Fitness Analytics

-TDEE
+Customer/Member Analytics

 ---